-The Virginia Tech Police Department (VTPD) is a nationally and internationally accredited professional law enforcement organization staffed by highly trained men and women.
-The department consists of 51 sworn officers and a full time support staff of 23 employees.
-Numerous seasonal employees supplement the support staff during the academic year.
+The Virginia Tech Police Department (VTPD) is a nationally and internationally accredited professional law enforcement organization staffed by high y trained men and women.
+The department consists of 50 sworn officers, 8 security officers, 10 communications officers and 6 full time support staff employees.
 The Virginia Tech Police Department operates 24 hours a day and provides full police services to the university community.
-The officers are state-certified and empowered to enforce all federal, state, and local laws on university property.
-They have full authority to make arrests and carry firearms.
+Sworn officers are state-certified and empowered to enforce all federal, state, and local laws on university property and have full authority to make arrests and carry firearms.
 In addition to patrol, investigation, and crime prevention, the department answers calls for assistance, such as motorist assists.
+Campus Security officers are certified.
+Their sole purpose is to maintain peace and order.
+They are primarily responsible for ensuring the safety, security and welfare of students, faculty, staff and visitors.